Smot (chanting): Etymology: the causative form of prayer

-Esthetics: an experience of rasa beyond religious norms
+Aesthetics: an experience of rasa beyond religious norms

 The content of smot reflects complex origins, where various animistic, Hindu and Buddhist traditions blend together.
 In contemporary Cambodia, according to Khmer scholar Khing Hoc Dy, smot falls within the category of casual literature (រឿងល្បែង), and does not belong to the canonical Khmer Buddhist literature.

 Smot should be understood within the broader frame of Indian aesthetics as rasa (Sanskrit: रस), i.e. an emotion or feeling in the reader or audience that cannot be described.
 The main emotion induced by the performance of smot is shock or wonder, which Buddhists describe as saṃvega, an emotion similar to that which can be felt when listening to Gregorian chant according to Ceylonese Tamil metaphysician and philosopher of Indian art Ananda Coomaraswamy According to ethnologist Trent Walker, while agreeing that smot provokes saṃvega in rites for the sick and dying, a different kind of smot leads to pasāda during consecrations of images of Buddha.

 The Buddhist character of this experience can be questioned, as rasa theory makes metaphysical assumptions that are inappropriate in the Buddhist context.
 In fact, smot applies equally to non-Buddhist songs and rituals.
 Various traditions of smot, such as the Chey and the Bat Sara Phanh, invoke the teveda, Hindu celestial figures or angles are called for help.

 The texts used in smot are usually in Khmer.